davidedigrande/tryexcept-decorator/README.md

 The TryExcept Decorator is a configurable Python decorator that wraps a function around a try-except statement.
 It allows you to write cleaner code in your functions where an exception may happen and you want to handle it even in complex ways.

-Installation
+# Installation

-To install the handle_exceptions decorator, simply run the following command:
+To install the tryexcept decorator, simply run the following command:

 ```pip install tryexcept-decorator```